PagerDuty/developer-docs/docs/webhooks/11-Webhook-IPs.md

 ---
 tags: [webhooks]
 ---
-> Notice: This safelist of IP addresses will take effect April 28th, 2022 - 14:00 UTC
+> Notice: This safelist of IP addresses will take effect May 5th, 2022 - 14:00 UTC

 # Webhook IPs